thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 Possible solutions include a web app or a phone app (for iOS and/or for Android).

 We concluded that having a web app would not be very useful.
-Phone apps are more suitable for a wellbeing and exercise application, as most people carry their phones around all the time.
+Phone apps are more suitable for a wellbeing and exercise application as most people carry their phones around all the time.
 Therefore:

-A phone app can count steps whilst the application is not open (making the step levels much more accurate).
+* A phone app _can count steps whilst the application is not open_ (making the step levels much more accurate).
 Users would be unlikely to keep a web app open on their phone to allow step counter to count steps throughout their week.
 While having a web app would make NudgeMe accessible through more devices, desktop computers do not tend to contain pedometers or motion sensors so this would not be useful.

-Notifications on a phone app are more likely to be seen and addressed.
+* _Notifications_ on a phone app are more likely to be seen and addressed.
 Users would be unlikely to log their wellbeing into a web app without being prompted.

 ### Devices

-Our app can be deployed to both Android and iOS phones, as most people have these devices.
+Our app can be deployed to both Android and iOS phones, as most people in the UK have these devices.
 As shown in the graph below: <div id="mobile_os_combined-GB-monthly-202002-202102" width="600" height="400" style="width:600px; height: 400px;"></div><!-- You may change the values of width and height above to resize the chart --><p>Source: <a href="https://gs.statcounter.com/os-market-share/mobile/united-kingdom">StatCounter Global Stats - OS Market Share</a></p><script type="text/javascript" src="https://www.statcounter.com/js/fusioncharts.js"></script><script type="text/javascript" src="https://gs.statcounter.com/chart.php?mobile_os_combined-GB-monthly-202002-202102&chartWidth=600"></script>

 We used a Windows and Mac laptop to develop on both and test on each of these platforms.